leehuk/dev-go-clicommand/README.md

 ## CLI Options

-Options can be attached to the tree at any point and these are inherited along the tree, so child Command objects also have Options from their parent Comment objects.
+Options can be attached to the tree at any point and these are inherited along the tree, so child commands also have options from their parent commands.
 Options are defined as either having or not having parameters, options with parameters use double dashes and options without parameters use single dashes as selectors.